boxpositron/with-context-mcp/README.md

 **Important Notes:**

-- All tools respect `.withcontextignore` patterns
+- All tools use `.withcontextconfig.jsonc` delegation patterns (v3.0.2+)
-- Files are only synced if they match the configured patterns
+- Files are only synced if they match the configured `vault` patterns
 - Dry run mode (`dry_run: true`) shows what would happen without making changes
 - `sync_notes` automatically deletes files from source after successful copy